deonfoxfangs/Splendorous-Tools/README.md

 # Splendorous-Tools

-RebornBuddy Order Bot profile to obtain Splendorous Tools for all DoH jobs in Final Fantasy XIV..
+RebornBuddy Order Bot profile to obtain Splendorous Tools for all DoH/DoL jobs in Final Fantasy XIV..

 ## Dependencies